Eric Lesser: White House aide

 When the campaign ended, the Senior Advisor to President Obama, David Axelrod, tapped Lesser to serve as his Special Assistant.
 For two years, Lesser shared a wall with the Oval Office.
 The Washington Post described Lesser as a "wunderkind," and the New York Times called him a "West Wing mascot."
 In 2011, Lesser became the Director of Strategic Planning at the Council of Economic Advisers.
 In the White House unit charged with offering the President objective economic advice, Lesser coordinated the communications strategy behind the economic recovery and historic job creation of the Obama administration.

 White House Seder

 Lesser was a chief organizer of the first presidential Seder in American history.
 The annual White House Passover Seder was attended by President Barack Obama, First Lady Michelle Obama, and their daughters.
 The Seder is a reunion of the original group who met in Harrisburg, Pennsylvania during the 2008 campaign.
-Lesser brought handmade shmurah matzah from the Chabad-Lubavitch center in Springfield, MA.
-Over the years the Seder grew in prominence.
-President Obama discussed the Seder with Israeli Prime Minister Benjamin Netanyahu, and Sara Netanyahu gave the President a silver Seder plate to use in subsequent White House Seders.
-President Obama spoke about the Seder in a speech before the American Israel Public Affairs Committee and in an address before the Israeli people.